 An airdrop is when you are sent free tokens.
 There are times that this can be legitimate, but my recommendation is to simply stay away from them.
 The last point above about fake wallet connections AND the following point about “dusting tokens” are both often due to people falling for fake airdrops.
 I honestly don’t think it’s worth the risks.

-Dusting tokens
+Dusting Tokens

 When you have a DeFi (non-custodial) wallet, I guarantee that you will receive tokens from nowhere, often apparently worth a significant amount of money.